fungenomics/CoRAL/README.md

 **5. Check output files**

-The most important files outputed by the workflow is the model files for each method.
-These are the models used in the annotation workflow
+The most important files outputed by the pipeline is the model files for each method.
+These are the models used in the annotation pipeline

 ```bash
 Out/Train/model/test_reference/Correlation/Correlation_model.Rda